-Trump visits Ohio city after mass shooting that shocked country
+Trump visits mass shooting victims at Ohio hospital amid protests

 “This is not a political visit,” El Paso Mayor Dee Margo told reporters.
 “He is president of the United States.
 So in that capacity, I will fulfill my obligations as mayor of El Paso to meet with the president and discuss whatever our needs are in this community.”

-Additional reporting by Nandita Bose, Rich McKay, Susan Heavey and Doina Chiacu in Washingon, Barbara Goldberg in New York; Editing by Howard Goller and Alistair Bell
+Additional reporting by Nandita Bose, Rich McKay, Susan Heavey and Doina Chiacu in Washington, Barbara Goldberg in New York; Editing by Howard Goller and Alistair Bell